 96% of cancer patients in a hospital claim to be in better health than the average cancer patient.

-90% students see themselves as more intelligent than the average student.
+90% of students think they are more intelligent than the average student.

-94% of college professors said they are better-than-average teachers.
+94% of professors said they are better-than-average teachers.

 To assume you’re below average is to admit you’re a beginner.
-It puts you in student mind.
+It puts you in a student mindset.
 It keeps your focus on present practice and future possibilities, and away from any past accomplishments.

 Most people are so worried about looking good that they never do anything great.

 Most people are so worried about doing something great that they never do anything at all.

 You destroy that paralysis when you think of yourself as such a beginner that just doing anything is an accomplishment.
 Or even better, an experiment.